Chunar5354/some_notes/leetcode/problems/FirstMissingPositive.md

 In this approach, the magic is because we are dealing with positive integers, the target number must be `smaller than the length of nums`.

+And this approach is more common because it just use hashmap and traverse.
+All the languaues have these method.